InstrumentDroid/InstrumentDroid/README.md

 In this step, we analyze the Raw Logs obtained in step 3, and identify which pivot events were executed in step 3 based on the event-signature ground truth obtained in step 2.

-## Guide of using DDroid-instrumentor
+## Guide of using InstrumentDriod

-Specifically, DDroid-instrumentor requires the following steps to enable the app instrumentation.
+Specifically, InstrumentDriod requires the following steps to enable the app instrumentation.

 ### step 0.
 Preparation